 While a parent may be tempted to ask, “Did my child just play all day?” it is important to remember play is a child’s work.
 Brain research supports the importance of play during critical periods of brain growth during the preschool years.
 Our galleries, especially the early childhood gallery, TotSpot, support play for healthy development and learning.

 For everyone's safety and enjoyment, this gallery has a limited capacity and is available on a first-come, first-serve basis.
-The gallery closes at 12:45 and 2:45 for cleaning.

 How to Guide Your Experience: